gnom2/AudioNotes/README.md

 - Complete redesign of app to be dark themed
 - Styling completed
 - Add 4 new synth selections
+- Add style to divide columns by 4

+Color credits to Sera
 ### (Bonus Features)